sandeep-kumar-7562/data_yatra_courses/python/python_chapter_10.2_list_loops.md

-# 🔁 Looping Through Lists in Python
+git # 🔁 Looping Through Lists in Python

 Looping through lists allows you to access and manipulate each item stored in a list.
 Python provides several ways to loop through lists.